Updated:

 Memphis Light, Gas & Water Division Pension System (MLGW)

-The Memphis Light, Gas & Water Division Pension System (MLGW) is a public defined benefit pension plan serving employees of the city-owned utility MLGW.
+The Memphis Light, Gas & Water Division Pension System serves the retirement needs of employees from the municipally owned utility that provides electricity,...

 Memphis Light, Gas & Water Division Pension System (MLGW)